WinterVein/CamelBoard/README.md

 - To do this simply open up replies.html and/or index.html and change the text between the <title> tags at the top of the page

 6(optional).
-Change the timezone for dates and times.
--To do this, Open up process.php(goto line 37) and/or respscript.php(goto line 2), and replace
-where it says "UTC", with whatever your timezone code is, Find list of PHP compatible timezones here: http://php.net/manual/en/timezones.php

-7(optional).
 MODIFY ANYTHING YOU WANT! including but not limited to:css style, php scripts, background color, and more!